 (f) Employment.
 For any jobs that will be created because of the incentivized project, the employees performing those jobs will be paid an average wage per employment category that meet or exceeds the average in the Kansas City Metropolitan Area as determined annually by the Kansas Department of Human Resources Wage Survey.

 (g) Targeted Industries and/or Areas.
-The project must be a targeted industry and/or located in an area targeted by the governing body for economic development or redevelopment; or have specific site constraints making development more difficult or costly.
+The project must be a targeted industry and/or located in an area targeted by the governing body for economic development or redevelopment; or has specific site constraints making development more difficult or costly.
 The current targeted industries include life science/life science support, manufacturing (medical equipment and supplies manufacturing), logistic services/wholesale (packaging and distribution), food processing equipment/commercial equipment merchant wholesalers, administrative service centers/back office, corporate office and research centers.
-Targeted areas include Commerce Park, Lexington Avenue, and the downtown area.
+Targeted areas include Commerce Park, Lexington Avenue and the downtown area.

-(i) Community Involvement.
+(j) Community Involvement.
 The governing body places a high priority on the city’s businesses being involved in the community and community groups.
 In considering an application for an economic incentive, the governing body will expect a commitment from the applicant to become involved in the community and to encourage its employees to do the same.
 The governing body may request that commitments to become involved in the community be memorialized in an agreement between the city and applicant.

-(j) Impact Contributions.
+(k) Impact Contributions.
 An applicant’s willingness to assist the city in addressing impacts of the business locating, or expanding, in the city -- and agreeing to address such issues in an agreement -- will be considered by the governing body when determining whether to grant an economic incentive to the applicant.
 Examples include, but are not limited to, specialized fire prevention equipment, additional traffic control devices or measures, higher than required spending on building design and landscaping, and increased maintenance of infrastructure in proximity to the business.

-(k) Pirating.
+(l) Pirating.
 The City discourages applications for economic incentives which deliberately encourage and cause the pirating of business from one Kansas community to another.
 The City intends to avoid participation in “bidding wars” between cities or areas in Kansas competing for the location of new businesses or expansion of existing businesses through attempts to offer the largest economic incentives, which is detrimental to the State’s economy and the public interest.

-(l) Incentive Level Matrix.
+(m) Incentive Level Matrix.
 The Incentive Level Matrix, attached as Exhibit B, will be the basis for determining eligibility and extent of incentives considered for each of the Incentive Areas shown on the Incentive Priorities Map.

-Single-family residential projects.
+· Single-family residential projects.

-Where the City has made recent capital investment in infrastructure such investment will be considered an incentive itself and will be considered when evaluating incentive requests.
+· Where the City has made recent capital investment in infrastructure, such investment will be considered an incentive itself and will be considered when evaluating incentive requests.
 This consideration may include an analysis of the costs of infrastructure investment compared to the economic benefit of the proposed development and the future development of areas served by the infrastructure.

-Projects where the investment in infrastructure accomplished by the incentive does not benefit surrounding property or other community opportunities.
+· Projects where the investment in infrastructure accomplished by the incentive does not benefit surrounding property or other community opportunities.

 (Ord.
 2361; Ord.
 2408; Ord.
 2500; Ord.
-2575)
+2575; Ord.
+2616)

 In addition to the criteria set forth in Section 1-1302, the following criteria will be considered by the city when presented with an application for a tax abatement: